typestack/routing-controllers/README.md

 If you specify a class type to parameter that is decorated with `@Body()`, routing-controllers will use [class-transformer][4] to create instance of the given class type with the data received in request body.
-To disable this behaviour you need to specify a `{ useConstructorUtils: false }` in RoutingControllerOptions when creating a server.
+To disable this behaviour you need to specify a `{ useClassTransformer: false }` in RoutingControllerOptions when creating a server.

 #### Inject request body parameters